Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 Note that, in contrast to previous bandwidth-reservation solutions, no source address or unique source identifier is used to create the reservation in our proposal.
 Instead, a unique $\resid$ identifies the reservation at each hop.
 This approach has several advantages:

 First, each AS $K$ independently determines the $\resid$, which only has to be unique for a particular interface pair, and thus controls the maximum number of $\resid$s available.
-This can improve the efficiency of monitoring and policing, which can be done deterministically as described in \cref{sec:policing}.
+This can improve the efficiency of monitoring and policing, which can be done deterministically (see \cref{sec:policing}).

-Additionally, reservations can be shared between multiple (mutually trusting) sources.
-It also allows one party to obtain reservations that can then be used by another party.
-For example, a client in a standard client/server setting could obtain a reservation for the reverse direction (i.e., server to client) and provide the authentication key to the server in order to obtain bi-directional bandwidth guarantees (see \cref{sec:discussion}).
+Second, reservations can be shared between multiple (mutually trusting) sources or it can be obtained by one party for use by another.
+For example, a client could obtain a reservation for the reverse direction (i.e., server to client) and provide the authentication key to the server in order to obtain bi-directional bandwidth guarantees (see \cref{sec:bidirectional}).

 Further, the same source may have multiple res\-er\-va\-tions on the same hop.
-This ability can increase the availability guarantees of the system (importantly, it can prevent attacks from on-reservation-set adversaries, see \cref{sec:adversarymodel}).
-It also increases the flexibility of the system, e.g., if a source has a long-standing bandwidth reservation, but requires higher bandwidth guarantees for a short amount of time during a burst of traffic.
+This can increase the availability guarantees of the system (importantly, it can prevent attacks from on-reservation-set adversaries, see \cref{sec:adversarymodel}).
+It also increases the flexibility of the system, e.g., during bursts of traffic, a source can obtain additional reservations to supplement an existing long-standing reservation.

 Finally, it enables control-plane-independent reservations without introducing attacks that may be present if the reservations are granted per-source based on network identities.
 If network identities would be used instead, the source would need to prove its identity when obtaining the reservation (e.g., through a PKI).
 Otherwise, an adversary could reserve bandwidth on the source's behalf to prevent that source from creating further reservations.